Sîngerei

-Sîngerei (also spelled Sângerei) is a city in Moldova.
+Sîngerei [sɨndʒerej] (also spelled Sângerei) is a city in Moldova.
 It is located in the north-central part of the country.
 It is the largest city and administrative center of Sîngerei District.
 Spread across an area of 83.7 km2, the town had a population of 12,465 inhabitants in 2014.

 Geography

 Sîngerei is located in Sîngerei District of Moldova.
 It is located in the southeastern Europe and in the north-central part of Moldova.
 Spread across an area of 83.7 km2, it is the largest center of the district.
 It is one of 27 sub-divisions (two cities and 25 communes) in the district.
 It is part of the Bessarabia region.

 Demographics

 According to the 2024 census, 9,954 inhabitants lived in Sîngerei, a decrease compared to the previous census in 2014, when 12,465 inhabitants were registered.

 About 92.5% of the population adhered to Eastern Orthodox Christianity, 5.4% were Baptists, and 2.1% followed other religions or were irreligious.